evanx/rquery/README.md

 - https://demo.ibhala.com/rquery/routes - shows all the "routes"
 - https://demo.ibhala.com/rquery/help - renders this `README.md`

 The `/keyspaces` endpoint performs a `smembers` of the set of all used keyspaces, and so your chosen keyspace should appear therein.
+However, this command is disabled by default.

 Notes about this demo:
 - no authentication but choose a "keyspace" e.g. your username.